 We use Git to host our sample CorDapp and provide version control.

 To install Git, navigate to Git and install your preferred version, depending on your OS.

-Running an example CorDapp, the included
+Running a sample CorDapp, the included

 gradlew script should install Gradle automatically when you open the sample CorDapp in IntelliJ.

-First, run the example CorDapp.
+First, run the sample CorDapp.